-a person, corporation or any other entity in the public or private sectorengaged in the business (whether directly or indirectly) of marketing at the wholesale or retail level a product within the scope of this Code.
-A "primary distributer" is a manufacturer's sales agent, representative, national distributor or broker.
+means a person, corporation or any other entity in the public or private sectorengaged in the business (whether directly or indirectly) of marketing at the wholesale or retail level a product within the scope of this Code.
+A "primary distributer" is a manufacturer's sales agent, representative.